-The FHFA has implemented the prompt corrective action provisions of the Housing and Economic Recovery Act of 2008, as amended (Housing Act).
-The FHFA regulation defines four capital classifications for the FHLBanks: adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
+In accordance with the Housing and Economic Recovery Act of 2008, as amended (Housing Act), the FHFA defines four capital classifications for the FHLBanks: adequately capitalized, undercapitalized, significantly undercapitalized, and critically undercapitalized.
 It also defines the prompt corrective action provisions that apply to an FHLBank that is deemed to be not adequately capitalized.
 The FHFA determines each FHLBank's capital classification on at least a quarterly basis.
 If an FHLBank is determined to be other than adequately capitalized, that FHLBank becomes subject to additional supervisory authority by the FHFA.
 Before implementing a reclassification, the Director of the FHFA is required to provide that FHLBank with written notice of the proposed action and an opportunity to submit a response.
 Each FHLBank is classified by the FHFA as adequately capitalized as of the date of the FHFA's most recent notification to each FHLBank.